 Optional Hiking Gear List

-These items aren’t essential but you might want to include them in your hiking gear checklist.
+These items aren’t essential but you might want to include them in your day hiking packing list.

 - Camera – this is actually essential for me!
 For a photography specific day hiking packing list, take a look at this post.